Here we have a handpicked selection of wheelchair friendly attractions, days out, and tourist hotspots in Liverpool.

-When you visit Liverpool, take a Tour of Anfield, visit the museum, sit in the Kop and get a closeup of the pitch graced by so many giants of the game.
+When you visit Liverpool, take a tour of Anfield, visit the museum, sit in the Kop and get a closeup of the pitch graced by so many game giants.

 Everton Football Club Tour

-You’ll get to see the players changing rooms, sit in the director’s box and get pitchside through the player’s tunnel.
+You’ll see the players changing rooms, sit in the director’s box and get pitchside through the player’s tunnel.